Planning a trip can be stressful.

 Someone will tell you about a new destination and you’ll race off there instead of going to Amsterdam.

-You’ll wander the streets and into unplanned restaurants.
+You’ll wander the streets and into unexpected restaurants.

-You’ll meet a group of people who will convince you to stay on that tropical island just a little longer.
+You’ll meet a group of people who will convince you to stay on that tropical island with them just a little longer.

 In 2006, my first itinerary through Europe was supposed to look like this: